nikkijuk/scrum-pattern-language-discussion/PITCHME.md

 ## One principle
 ---
 ### Gojko Adzic 2009
-„I am getting more and more convinced every day that communication is, in fact, what makes or breaks software projects.
+   "I am getting more and more convinced every day that communication is, in fact, what makes or breaks software projects.
-Programming tools, practices and methods are definitely important, but if the communication fails then the rest is just painting the corpse.“ --
+   Programming tools, practices and methods are definitely important, but if the communication fails then the rest is just painting the corpse."
+--
 ## Definitions
 ---